oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 **NOTE:** You can use Oracle 21c or Oracle 23ai RDBMS and GSM Podman Images for this sample deployment.

-**NOTE:** In the current Sample Sharded Database Deployment, we have used Oralce 23ai RDBMS and GSM Podman Images.
+**NOTE:** In the current Sample Oracle Globally Distributed Database Deployment, we have used Oralce 23ai RDBMS and GSM Podman Images.

 ## Prerequisites

-Before using this page to create a sample sharded database, please complete the prerequisite steps mentioned in [Oracle Sharding Containers on Podman](./README.md#prerequisites)
+Before using this page to create a sample Oracle Globally Distributed Database, please complete the prerequisite steps mentioned in [Oracle Globally Distributed Database Containers on Podman](./README.md#prerequisites)

 Before creating the GSM container, you need to build the catalog and shard containers.
 Execute the following steps to create containers for the deployment:

 ## Deploying Catalog Container

-The shard catalog is a special-purpose Oracle Database that is a persistent store for SDB configuration data and plays a key role in the automated deployment and centralized management of a sharded database.
+The shard catalog is a special-purpose Oracle Database that is a persistent store for SDB configuration data and plays a key role in the automated deployment and centralized management of a Oracle Globally Distributed Database.
 It also hosts the gold schema of the application and the master copies of common reference data (duplicated tables)

 ### Create Directory

 You need to create mountpoint on the podman host to save datafiles for Oracle Sharding Catalog DB and expose as a volume to catalog container.
 This volume can be local on a podman host or exposed from your central storage.
 It contains a file system such as EXT4.
-During the setup of this sample Sharded Database, we used /scratch/oradata/dbfiles/CATALOG directory and exposed as volume to catalog container.
+During the setup of this sample Oracle Globally Distributed Database, we used /scratch/oradata/dbfiles/CATALOG directory and exposed as volume to catalog container.

 ```bash
 mkdir -p /scratch/oradata/dbfiles/CATALOG